1211307959/T12L/PART1.md

 ### Yuvan

 1. generating game board
-2. game settings for number of rows and collumns
+2. game settings for number of rows and columns
 3. layout

 ### Arnalin